colquittlab/colquittlab.github.io/team/index.md

 {% include section.html background="images/2-28-20-UCSC-Arial-SLM.jpg" dark=true%}

-Our lab encompasses approaches and ideas from systems neuroscience, developmental biology, evolution, and genomics, and' were excited to build a diverse and collaborative team of researchers.
+Our lab encompasses approaches and ideas from systems neuroscience, developmental biology, evolution, and genomics, and we're excited to build a diverse and collaborative team of researchers.
 We're actively recruiting at several levels and look forward to welcoming new members.
 Please contact Brad at colquitt@ucsc.edu for more information.

 We are located on the stunning UC Santa Cruz campus, embedded in a redwood forest on the northern end of the Monterey Bay, in the vibrant city of Santa Cruz.